bidon-io/bidon_sdk_android/README.md

 ## License

-BidOn is distributed under the terms of the Apache License (Version 2.0).
+Bidon is distributed under the terms of the Apache License (Version 2.0).
 See [license folder](LICENSE.md) for details.